spxbhuhb/fluxum-rs/doc/40_render/renderer.md

 ### Supplied render data

-Each primitive fragment has an external store called `instructions`.
+Each renderable fragment has an external store called `instructions`.
 The **Fragment Compiler** initializes this store from the instructions present in the DSL.

-The primitive fragments subscribe to this store, and whenever the value of the store changes, they update the supplied render data according to the instructions.
+Renderable fragments subscribe to this store, and whenever the value of the store changes, they update the supplied render data of their node according to the instructions.

 Instructions which handle dimensional data **always** store the value in DIP (Device Independent Pixel).